TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/03_lesson/lesson.md

 ###Accommodation/Differentiation
-As an extension activity, ask students to research the deal function and the functions associated with it.
+As an extension activity, ask students to research the shuffle function and the functions associated with it.

 [Do Now]:do_now.md